How a Podcast Host Turned Episode Downloads Into a $4K/Month Coaching Practice

 • Close rate on those calls: 38% (compared to ~12% from cold outreach)

+Use the 5 Smart Link strategies for podcasters as your starting point.
 If your podcast builds trust but your business isn't growing from it, the problem isn't the podcast.
 It's the 60-second window after listening that you're currently letting expire.

 Frequently Asked Questions